 - Set of two fitted sheets

 - Safety strap

 Most of our customers also purchase a snuggler and a waterproof mattress (that protects the mattress from allergens and bacteria that can build up if unprotected and is strongly recommended by the Lullaby Trust - the lead organisation in the UK for giving advice to prevent Sudden Infant Death Syndrome - cot deaths. http://www.lullabytrust.org.uk/mattresses-and-bedding?
 Remember that the Amby Baby Hammock only complies with UK and European safety standards when it is hanging from the Amby frame.

 The Amby Baby Hammock is unconditionally guaranteed against faulty workmanship or materials for a period of 12 months, provided the unit is assembled as per instructions and the washing instructions are followed.
 Should a product be faulty, we shall gladly give a refund or exchange.
 We stand by the quality of our Amby range of products.

-If, on receipt of the hammock, you realise you have made a mistake and either don’t like what you see, are too worried about using a hammock or if you are just not happy, you have the right to cancel your order for any items purchased from Amby Europe Limited within 7 calendar days - but this will be at your cost for the return postage incurred.
+If, on receipt of the hammock, you realise you have made a mistake and either don’t like what you see, are too worried about using a hammock or if you are just not happy, you have the right to return any items purchased from Amby Europe Limited within 14 calendar days - but this will be at your cost for the return postage incurred.
 Please make contact to inform us that you are returning the product and please note all goods must be returned in their original packaging, unused and undamaged.
 If goods are sent back in any other condition we reserve the right to refuse your refund.
 Every attempt will be made to pay refunds (excluding postage) immediately after we have received the goods, but within 10 working days other than in exceptional circumstances (e.g. over Christmas.)
-We will refund the postage back to you if WE have made a mistake, e.g. sent out the incorrect item or it is damaged on arrival.
+We will refund the postage back to you if we have made a mistake, e.g. sent out the incorrect item or it is damaged on arrival.